anovis/motivora/README.md

 ## Test locally

-run `chalice local` to start local version of api's. if you want to interact with it via twilio then use ngrok to mock an endpoint and forward to localhost:8000.
+run `npm run chalice-local` to start local version of api's. if you want to interact with it via twilio then use ngrok to mock an endpoint and forward to localhost:8000.
 `https://ngrok.com/`